Fly Away (The Following): Summary

 Back at Lily's house, Ryan attempts to find an open entrance.
 As he gets to a staircase, Lily's son Sami attacks Ryan, but Ryan stabs and kills him.
 Inside, Joe, Mandy, and Emma attempt to leave as Radmilla pulls a gun on them.
 Joe stabs her and the trio take off.
 Ryan enters the house and upon finding Radmilla in a pool of blood on the floor, spots Joe getting into a car through a window in the house.
 The car pulls off as Ryan runs outside of the house, unable to catch up in time.

-Weston and Max eventually catch up with Luke as Lily and Mark jump into their car leave.
+Weston and Max eventually catch up with Luke as Lily and Mark jump into their car to leave.
 They watch Luke get shot twice but quickly drive off leaving Luke behind with Weston continuing to assault him, assuming it's likely too late to help him.

 Joe, Emma, and Mandy race Lily and Mark to their airplane and get there first.
 Ryan and the FBI block off the plane from taking off but once they open the plane's door, only the pilot is inside who reveals that the trio quickly got off the plane after [Joe] got a phone call.
 Mendez reveals to Ryan that Max and Weston have both been released from their jobs.
 Ryan, Max, and Weston conclude that someone in the FBI must be feeding Joe information.

 Back in the car, Emma gets a call from Lily, who tells Joe that Luke was killed.
 Joe replies saying he was never fond of Luke and that he is done with Lily and her family, sending Lily into an emotional breakdown.